 It is ideal for crypto users who want more than a simple exchange, but are not ready for the barrage of features that exchanges like Binance offer.

-YouHodler’s platform is straight to the point with just enough features to keep users engaged and cater to their basic needs.
+YouHodler’s platform is straight to the point with just enough features to keep users engaged and cater to their basic cryptocurrency exchange needs.
 Core traders won’t find a companion with this platform as it does not feature a trading terminal.

-Its exchange service is a simple interface that allows you to swap coins at the current market price.
+Its crypto exchange service is a simple interface that allows you to swap coins at the current market price.
 Unfortunately, no limit orders exist.

-Trading fees range between 0.2% to 0.5% depending on the coin.
+Cryptocurrency trading fees range between 0.2% to 0.5% depending on the coin.
 Fees for major coins like BTC, ETH, and VET tend to be at the lower end of the range while more exotic coins tend to be on the higher end.
 Conversions between stablecoins are instant, so are conversions between fiat and crypto and vice versa.